SQream/sqream_docs/reference/sql/sql_syntax/literals.rst

 .. _number_literals:

-Number literals
+Number Literals
 ===================

-A number literal can be expressed in the following way:
+The following is the correct syntax for a number literal:

 .. code-block:: postgres